TimothyTickle/single_cell_analysis/README.md

-2014_scAnalysis
+Introduction to Single-cell RNA-Seq Analysis
 ===============

-Summary: These are the materials for a single cell analysis workshop.
+Summary: These are the materials for a single-cell RNA-Seq analysis workshop.

 Included are:
 -------------

 * cut_and_paste.txt - You can cut/copy and paste code from this document into your RStudio console to work through the presentation.
-(On a windows machine word pad or RStudio worked best for this document.)
+(On a windows machine word pad or RStudio worked best for opening this document.)

-* install.notes_lite.txt - How to install the libraries in this presentation.
+* install_notes.txt - How to install the libraries in this presentation.

 * reading.txt - Some publications to get you started, have fun these are great reads!

 * reference.txt - References for information used in the presentation.

-* scAnalysis_lite.Rpres - The presentation in RStudio format (the environment I used to build the presentation).
+* single_cell_analysis.Rpres - The presentation in RStudio format (the environment I used to build the presentation).

 * scde_results.txt - If you are using a windows machine, you will not be able to run SCDE; no worries.
 These are the results from the run shown in the presentation.